-The investment Casting process requires the use of a metal die, wax, ceramic, slurry, furnace, molten metal, and any machines need for sandblasting, cutting, or griding.
+The investment Casting process requires the use of a metal die, wax, ceramic, slurry, furnace, molten metal, and any machines need for sandblasting, cutting, or grinding.

-The Following are the step-by-step process through which the people make various metals forms.
+The following is the step-by-step process through which people make various metal forms.

 Step One: Pattern Making